-Statehood Bill Gets Most Public Votes on U.S. House Website on All House Bills - by Contributing Editor - PRR
+- Statehood Bill Gets Most Public Votes on U.S. House Website on All House Bills - 6/12/2013 - Contributing Editor

 Puerto Rico Resident Commissioner Pedro Pierluisi’s bill on statehood for the territory has won more endorsements on U.S. House of Representatives Majority Leader Eric Cantor’s Website for registering public support for legislation than any other bill in the House.